kopperi/backup-script/README.md

 Script provides incremental, mirror and full backups by default and has some pre-existing automation on managing folder-structure.
 However, this is very basic and could be more efficient.
 See more details below.

+## Who is this for?

+Me, and anyone else who finds himself/herself in similar situation.
+Anyone who wants to use this as base or part of something else.
+Open source community has given me much, I feel like  I can finally contribute something.

 ## Script workflow:

 1. Choose desired backup (Incremental, Mirror, Full)